 For centuries many thought of sleep as a purely passive process while waking was active and being awake was like using a muscle which had to be rested during sleep.

 Later physicians and scientists observed sleepiness and tiredness have a circadian rhythmicity which cannot be explained by the simple accumulation of a sleep-inducing factor, so the chemical theory of sleep was discarded.
-Today we know there are many sleep-inducing neurochemicals, but the simple ideas of the past are not valid.
-The idea of biomarkers, which are useful in other areas of medicine, for sleep, continues to be out there,
+Today we know there are many sleep-inducing neurochemicals.

 This primitive idea centered on blood flows, with the notion that during sleep blood to the brain was reduced.
 The blood relocated to the middle of the body.

 Today scientists know that sleep regulation is complex and involves many chemicals in the brain and body.
 Adenosine, nitric oxide, prostaglandin D2, tumor necrosis factor, interleukin-1, and growth hormone releasing hormone (GHRH) play parts in the regulation of NREM sleep.
 Ghrelin (for hunger), orexins, corticotropin releasing hormone and adrenocorticotropic hormone (ACTH) promote waking.

+Scientists have been able to inject very small amounts of a chemical into the preoptic/anterior hypothalamus and induce the release of the sleep-promoting chemicals nitric oxide and adenosine.
 There are mysteries still to be discovered, but duration and soundness of sleep are known to be at least influenced by these chemicals.
 Drug design (for sleep disorders) takes into account what is known about the biochemistry of the brain.
-Doctors and scientists are still working out the details and complex interactions inside the living body.